Control webpage access for portals

 |Web Page||The webpage that this rule applies to.
 The rule will affect not only the page but all child pages of the page, therefore making this attribute select the branch of the website to which the rule will apply.
 If a rule is applied to the home page, it will apply to the entire portal.|

 |Description||(Optional) A description of the rule.|

-After creating a new access control rule, associate it with a page, this will cause it to affect both the page you assign the rule to as well as all child pages in other words, the entire 'branch' of the website.
+After creating a new access control rule, associate it with a page.
+This will cause it to affect both the page you assign the rule to and all child pages—in other words, the entire branch of the website.

-There are two type of access control rule: Grant Change and Restrict Read.
+There are two types of access control rules: Grant Change and Restrict Read.

 You would then set the right to restrict read and the page to the page at the top of the branch which is to be read only by employees.
 You would then associate this rule with the employee web role and then assign users to this role.

-If you apply the Restrict Read right to the root 'home' page of a website and select Exclude related child web files as the Scope, the home page and its related child pages will be accessible to a user.
+If you apply the Restrict Read right to the root 'home' page of a website and select Exclude direct child web files as the Scope, the home page's direct child web files will be accessible to all users.